dirtsimple/postmark/README.md

 * No webserver configuration changes required: files can be synced from any directory on the server, and don't need to be writable or even readable by the web server.
 (They do need to be readable by the user running the wp-cli command, though!)
 * Files are synced using a GUID to identify the post or page in the DB, so the same files can be applied to multiple wordpress sites (e.g. dev/staging/prod, or common pages across a brand's sites), and moving or renaming a file changes its parent or slug in WP, instead of creating a new page or post.
 * Files can contain YAML front matter to set all standard Wordpress page/post properties
-* Custom post types are allowed, and plugins can use actions and filters to support custom fields or other WP data during sync
+* Custom post types are allowed, and plugins can use actions and filters to support custom fields or other WP data during sync.
+Plugins' special pages (like checkout or "my account") can be synced using [Option References](#option-references), and plugins' HTML options can be synced using [Option Values](#option-values)
-* In addition to their WP post type, files can have a `Prototype`, from which they inherit properties and an optional Twig template that can generate additional static content using data from the document's front-matter.
+* [Prototypes and Templating](#prototypes-and-templating): In addition to their WP post type, files can have a `Prototype`, from which they inherit properties and an optional Twig template that can generate additional static content using data from the document's front-matter.
 * Posts or pages are only updated if the size, timestamp, name, or location of an input file are changed (unless you use `--force`)
 * Works great with almost any file-watching tool (like entr, gulp, modd, reflex, guard, etc.) to update edited posts as soon as you save them, with only the actually-changed files being updated even if your tool can't pass along the changed filenames.
 * Markdown is converted using [league/commonmark](league/commonmark) with the [table](https://github.com/webuni/commonmark-table-extension#syntax) and [attribute](https://github.com/webuni/commonmark-attributes-extension#syntax) extensions, and you can add other extensions via filter.
 Markdown content can include shortcodes, too.
 (Though you may need to backslash-escape adjacent opening brackets to keep them from being treated as markdown footnote links.)